sadocux/G-Shopper/README.md

 ```
 Double click to see marketplace average from item
 Add items to alert list so when you see that item on room it alerts you
+For every hotel own finderlist but same settings
 ```